ebi-gene-expression-group/atlas_annotations_ensembl/README.md

 # Atlas gene annotations from Ensembl

-In this repository, there are underlying scripts that extract gene attributes from large JSON dumps provided by Ensembl for different species types.
-The gene attributes extracted from JSON are populates each attribute with its associated values in a TSV format.
-The final aggregated gene-annotation file is used for loading into Solr indexes as bioentities collection.
-Execution of tasks here require that `bin/` directory in the root of this repo is part of the path, and that the following executables are available:
+This repository contains scripts that extract gene attributes from large JSON dumps provided by Ensembl for a range of species.
+Gene attributes extracted from JSON populate the corresponding fields in an output TSV file (a gene-by-annotation table).

+The final aggregated gene annotation file is loaded into Solr indexes as a bioentities collection.
+To run the scripts, please make sure the `/bin` directory is in the PATH.
+The following dependencies need to be installed:

 - awk
 - jq (1.5)
+- bats (for testing)

+### Testing the scripts
+run `atlas_annotations_ensembl_run_tests.sh` in order to execute the tests.

 ### Extract annotations from JSON dumps to TSV formatted files